ltanedo/bubsnbubsy/README.md

 # The Bubsnbubsy Tech Corner!
-Check out our open-source tech stack!
+Check out our open-source tech stack built on react-bootstrap and the gh-pages cli!
 Feel free to clone the repo and launch your own social site!

 &nbsp;